ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/taiko/rolling.jpg)](https://osu.ppy.sh/beatmapsets/609609)

-Most the people who like [Ulqui](https://osu.ppy.sh/users/1263669) as a mapper are well aware of one thing that makes him stand out and it is exactly the reason "ROLLING PANDEMONIUM" is such a great map: He focuses his mapping on what he feels it works for the song.
+Most the people who like [Ulqui](https://osu.ppy.sh/users/1263669) as a mapper are well aware of one thing that makes him stand out and it is exactly the reason "ROLLING PANDEMONIUM" is such a great map: He focuses his mapping on what he feels will work for the song.

 Often times this results in a unique interpretation that is very hard to replicate in most scenarios, however, this time [Myckoll](https://osu.ppy.sh/users/554976) managed to adapt perfectly to this.
 Both mappers did an amazing job at making a heavy stamina drainer that feels good to play and doesn't feel unfair at any point, which is a very difficult task to do in this case.